 Keith is co-chair of the Institutional Review Board (human subjects committee) for the National Council on Crime and Delinquency.
 He was also a member of the Founding Board of Directors for the Prison University Project (San Quentin State Prison’s College Program) and a member of the Board of Directors for Legal Services for Prisoners with Children.
 Keith is currently a Lecturer in Law at UCLA School of Law and UC Berkeley School of Law, where he supervises the Post-Conviction Advocacy Project.
 Keith was a co-recipient (with California Supreme Court Justice Carlos Moreno) of Santa Clara University School of Law’s 2009 Social Justice and Human Rights Award, and was awarded the 2016 Kathi Pugh Award for Exceptional Mentorship from UC Berkeley School of Law.

 Kony Kim joined UnCommon Law as a Staff Attorney in 2016.
 She holds a B.A. in Philosophy from Yale College, an M.A. in Theological Studies from Westminster Seminary, and a J.D./Ph.D. from the UC Berkeley School of Law where she was a Regents-Intern Fellow and a Human Rights Fellow.

-While studying at UC Berkeley, Kony volunteered as a Refugee Rights Advocate at the East Bay Sanctuary Covenant, served as a founding chair of the Restorative Justice Committee, edited the Post-Conviction Advocacy Project’s first training manual, and worked as a teaching assistant in the undergraduate Legal Studies Program.
-Before becoming an attorney, Kony also spent several years teaching and tutoring at San Quentin State Prison through the GED Prep Program and the Prison University Project.
+While studying at UC Berkeley, Kony represented asylum seekers as a volunteer advocate at the East Bay Sanctuary Covenant, served as a founding chair of the Restorative Justice Committee, edited the Post-Conviction Advocacy Project’s first training manual, and worked as a teaching assistant in the undergraduate Legal Studies Program.
+Before becoming an attorney, Kony also spent several years teaching and tutoring at San Quentin State Prison through the GED Prep Program and Prison University Project.
 She is passionate about teaching, writing, mentorship, and creative self-expression.